-For Form-A outputs, the state of the voltage(V) and/or current(I) detectors will show as: Off, VOff, IOff, On, VOn, and/or IOn.
-For Form-C outputs, the state will show as Off or On.
+For form-A contact outputs, the state of the voltage and current detectors is displayed as Off, VOff, IOff, On, VOn, and IOn.
+For form-C contact outputs, the state is displayed as Off or On.

 6.2.6 VIRTUAL OUTPUTS